LordFluffyPants/LordFluffyPants.github.io/GamesList.md

 title: Games List
 ---

-This is a list of the games that I am currently playing, planning to write reviews, writing reviews for, and games that I have finished reviewing.
+This is a list of the games that we are currently playing, planning to write reviews, writing reviews for, and games that we have finished reviewing.

-###Games I am currently playing (no plan for review)
+###Games we are currently playing (no plan for review)
 + World of Warcraft

-###Games I am playing to review later on
++ Mortal Kombat X

-+ Killing Floor 2
+###Games we are playing to review later on
-+ Deep Dungeons of Doom
++ Witcher 3

-###Games I am currently writting reviews for
+###Games we are currently writting reviews for
-+ None
++ Transistor

 ###Finished Reviews
 + None